-Famous for its windmills, Mykonos is a gem of an island tucked among the Cyclades in the Aegean Sea off Greece.
+Famous for its windmills, Mykonos is a gem of a Greek island tucked among the Cyclades in the Aegean Sea.
 Mythological legend says it was formed from the bodies of the giants slain by Hercules.
-It's named for the grandson of Apollo.
+It is named after the grandson of Apollo.

 The Party Scene

-If you like to party – with or without clothing – Paradise Beach is for you.
-Its reputation as a nude beach has given way to hordes of young people and wild parties after dark.
+If you like to party—with or without clothing—Paradise Beach is for you.
+Its reputation as a nude beach has given way to hordes of young people and wild ragers after dark.
 Partying is common while the sun shines, too.
-There's music complete with a DJ and plenty of bartenders.
+There's live music, DJs, and plenty of bartenders.
 The Paradise Beach Resort has two seaside bars, and the Tropicana Beach Bar staff takes regular forays onto the sand for food and drink orders.

 Don't confuse Paradise Beach with Super Paradise.
 Both are lovely, but Paradise Beach is the one known for its party atmosphere.
 Keep your eyes peeled for celebrities while you're here.
-Paradise Beach is not just for university students – the likes of Paris Hilton and Boy George have been spotted having a good time on these white sandy shores.
+Paradise Beach is not just for university students—the likes of Paris Hilton and Boy George have been spotted having a good time on these sugar-soft shores.

-Keep in mind that things tend to calm down considerably in the off-season, but it's shoulder-to-shoulder partygoers from June through September – and they're typically clothed.
+Keep in mind that things tend to calm down considerably in the off-season (fall through spring), but it's shoulder-to-shoulder partygoers from June through September—and they're typically clothed.

 Where to Stay

-A campground behind the beach provides a cheap place to stay, making this beach particularly popular with the young and poor – or those who are just cheap.
-Several hotels are nearby to Paradise Beach as well, including Paradise Beach Resort, the Almyra Guest Houses and the San Georgio Hotel.
-Several offer discounts and deals.
-The Paradise Beach Club claims dibs on being the "17th best club in the world."
+A campground behind the beach provides an affordable place to stay, making this strip particularly popular with budget-conscious, young travelers.
+Several hotels are located nearby Paradise Beach as well, including Paradise Beach Resort, the Almyra Guest Houses, and the San Georgio Hotel.
+Many of these hotels along Paradise Beach offer seasonal discounts and deals, so keep your eyes peeled for lower rates to save yourself a few bucks.